CodeGeniusDev/BeyondGreenSolar/README.md

 ## 💡 About JESolar

-**Jinnah Xpert (Private) Limited** is a premier provider of end-to-end solar energy solutions tailored for residential, commercial, and industrial sectors across Pakistan.
+**Jinnah Xperts (Private) Limited** is a premier provider of end-to-end solar energy solutions tailored for residential, commercial, and industrial sectors across Pakistan.
 At JESolar, our mission is to lead the transition toward a greener and more sustainable future.

 We specialize in delivering cost-effective, high-quality solar installations and energy-efficient systems by adhering to global best practices in Installation and Commissioning for Tier-1 PV solar projects.